Jincheng Shanxi, China Travel Guide

 Check local listings or the Jincheng Museum's website for information on any temporary exhibitions or special programming.

-Use GetYourGuide to explore cultural tours and activities in the wider Shanxi region, if available.
+Use GetYourGuide to explore tours focusing on culture and activities in the wider Shanxi region, when obtainable.

 Sites like Kaifu Temple and Qinglian Temple hold ancient Buddhist formations and relics, with histories stretching back to early dynasties, unveiling the region’s religious past.